How to screenshot on Surface Pro

 To take an active window screenshot on a Surface Pro 4, Surface Pro 5, Surface Pro 6, Surface Pro 7, or Surface Pro 7 Plus with a Type Cover:

-1. Press the AltPrtSn key to take a screenshot of the active window.
+1. Press the AltPrtScn key to capture the active window.

 2. Paste to your preferred programs like Paint or Word.